nadyavoynich/DataEngineering-ND-DataLake-Spark/README.md

 - `step_trainer` records from the motion sensor
 - `accelerometer` data from the mobile app

-Review the data in the respective folders on Github.

 ### Project Workflow
 ![Project Workflow](images/project_workflow.png "Project Workflow")